-- Distribute this health assessment and/or a fact sheet summarizing our findings to the petitioner, to EPD, and to any Waycross residents who request a copy of this health assessment or who request a fact sheet. - Respond to public comments to this health assessment. - Provide technical assistance to assess the health risks to workers in site occupied buildings resulting from vapor intrusion at the request of the EPD. - Share this health assessment with the National Institute for Occupational Safety and Health and the Occupational Safety and Health Administration to inform them of the potential exposure pathways for workers. - If a prolonged groundwater recovery system failure occurs and abatement is not prompt, DPH, if requested, will revisit its exposure evaluation. - Collaborate with EPD on air modeling in the area surrounding the CSX Rail Yard at EPD's request.
+- Distribute this health assessment and/or a fact sheet summarizing our findings of the final report. - Provide technical assistance to assess the health risks to workers in site occupied buildings resulting from vapor intrusion at the request of the EPD. - Share this health assessment with the National Institute for Occupational Safety and Health and the Occupational Safety and Health Administration to inform them of the potential exposure pathways for workers. - If a prolonged groundwater recovery system failure occurs and abatement is not prompt, DPH, if requested, will revisit its exposure evaluation. - Collaborate with EPD on air modeling in the area surrounding the CSX Rail Yard at EPD's request.